 not too hard to figure out that you might end up paying too much for your

 new carpet.
 These four big national retailers take a large chunk of the profit right off the top and

-then let all these other privately held corporations and independent
+then let these other privately held corporations and independent

-contractors have a shot at taking some money from you
+contractors and subcontractors have a shot at making some money from you

 too.
 From costly measuring fees to needless padding upgrades, from carpet